-In this article I will explain with an example, how to use ErrorProvider control in Windows Forms Application using C# and VB.Net.
+In this article I will explain with an example, how to use ErrorProvider control in Windows Forms (WinForms) Application using C# and VB.Net.

 What is ErrorProvider?